I organize and run online via zoom and face to face seminars and workshops teaching Positive Thinking theories and techniques. These include:

 A 10 minute group meditation/visualization to unwind and relax.
 It is a chance to pause and visualise, leaving you calm and relaxed.

 Held at the London School of Hygiene and Tropical Medicine – 15 April 2021

 How mindfulness and positive thinking techniques help research managers and administrators- Lessons from the London School of Hygiene and Tropical Medicine

-Presented online at the European Association for Research Managers and Administrators Conference, 19 April 2021 and at the Emerging Horizons – Research Services Days, University of Turku, Finland 17 August 2021
+Presented at the European Association for Research Managers and Administrators Conference, 19 April 2021 and at the Emerging Horizons – Research Services Days, University of Turku, Finland 17 August 2021

 Posters from workshops